Not only does the Albanian Riviera have some of the best beaches in Albania, but the country as a whole has an amazing coastline.

 1. Mirror Beach, Saranda

-Pasqyra Beach is one of the best beaches in Albania.
-It’s more commonly known as Mirror Beach due to the reflection of the sun on the calm turquoise water which makes it look like a mirror.
+Mirror Beach is one of the best beaches in Albania.
+It’s real name is Pasqyra Beach, but it’s more commonly known as Mirror Beach due to the reflection of the sun on the calm turquoise water, which makes it look like a mirror.

 Located in a secluded covered bay between the popular destinations of Saranda and Ksamil, it really feels like an escape from the crowds here.